Planning Magazine

 Technology's role in affordable housing

 Technology can be a potential disruptor, as planners answer the call to action for equitable growth, attainable housing, and affordable living.
-This generational transformation will require planners to cultivate partnerships with nonprofit organizations (like Housing Connector), designers, builders, policy makers, engagement specialists, community members, and others to help change how we design, build, and deliver — through tools that help us better analyze and visualize — better and more equitable affordable housing solutions.
+This generational transformation will require planners to cultivate partnerships with nonprofit organizations (like Housing Connector), designers, builders, policymakers, engagement specialists, community members, and others to help change how we design, build, and deliver — through tools that help us better analyze and visualize — better and more equitable affordable housing solutions.

 Read on to explore how technology is augmenting the current and future trends of affordable housing.